amejiarosario/amejiarosario.github.io/source/_drafts/big-o-notation-and-time-complexity-to-speed-up-your-algorithms.md

 // n: 9, counter: 81
 ```

-Also, you might notice that for very large n, the time it takes to solve the problem also increases.
-Can you spot the relationship between loops and the running time?
-When the function one single loop it had a running time complexity of O(n).
+Also, you might notice that for a colossal `n`, the time it takes to solve the problem increases a lot.
+Can you spot the relationship between nested loops and the running time?
+When a function has a single loop, it usually translates to a running time complexity of O(n).
 Now, this function has 2 nested loops and quadratic running time: O(n^2).
+Let's see another example.

   ## Bubble sort

-There are many ways to sort elements in an array.
-This is a simple way to do it:
+We want to sort the elements in an array.

 ```js
 function sort(n) {